Serve in the Community

 Here is a list of all our ministries and contacts.

 Bread of Life

 Founded and directed by The Reverend John Leary, Deacon of The Roman Catholic Church of the Blessed Sacrament, Greenfield, Bread of Life provides weekend meals to clients who are normally the weekday recipients of Meals on Wheels.
 Meals on Wheels does not deliver on weekends and so Bread of Life seeks to fill this need.
-The team from Saint James works each first Saturday morning of the month to prepare and deliver approximately 133 meals.
+The team from SsJA works each first Saturday morning of the month to prepare and deliver approximately 133 meals.